devhausleipzigacademy/ccl-lessons/github-stars/fetch.md

 Advanced: Create a GitHub search.
 Advanced Advanced: Try implementing instant results while the user is typing.
-Research debouncing to not create too many requests at once.
+Research debouncing to limit the number of requests you are making.

 ## Extra